HTC unveils two Windows phones, multiple customers

-NEW YORK HTC Corp on Wednesday unveiled two smartphone models running Microsoft Corp's Windows Phone 8 software and said the devices would be available in November through multiple wireless service providers around the world.
+NEW YORK HTC Corp (2498.TW) unveiled on Wednesday two smartphone models running Microsoft Corp's (MSFT.O) Windows Phone 8 software and said the devices would be available in November through multiple wireless service providers around the world.

-The two brightly colored phones -- the Windows Phone 8X and the Windows Phone 8S -- will pit HTC directly against key Microsoft partner Nokia, which earlier this month also launched two colorful Windows phone models.
+The two brightly colored phones -- the Windows Phone 8X and the Windows Phone 8S -- will pit HTC directly against key Microsoft partner Nokia NOK1V.HE, which earlier this month also launched two colorful Windows phone models.

-Like Nokia, HTC is under a lot of pressure to generate strong sales from its next round of smartphones as it has lost significant ground to Samsung Electronics and Apple Inc.
+Like Nokia, HTC is under pressure to generate strong sales from its next round of smartphones as it has lost significant ground to Samsung Electronics (005930.KS) and Apple Inc (AAPL.O).

-With Apple boasting 2 million pre-orders of its latest iPhone before it hits store shelves on September 21, Reticle Research analyst Ross Rubin said, it's going to be challenging for HTC to catch up.
+With Apple boasting 2 million pre-orders of its latest iPhone before it hits store shelves on September 21, Reticle Research analyst Ross Rubin said it was going to be challenging for HTC to catch up.

 "Consumers are going to love these phones, and we're committed to reaching them in a manner that's clear and direct," Ballmer said.